Customer Service Skills

 This willingness to serve was very pleasing.

-We can all tell stories of waiting at a counter while staff members continue their private conversations, seemingly ignoring our presence and importance.
+We can all tell stories of waiting at a counter whilst staff continue their private conversations, seemingly ignoring our presence and importance.

 I chose the flowers I wanted.
 They were quickly and nicely wrapped.
 I walked out the door a happy customer.